ERICK-ZABALA/Thousand-Eyes/README.md

      ![image](https://github.com/ERICK-ZABALA/Thousand-Eyes/blob/master/slackBot/webhookSlack.png?raw=true)

-     * apiMessage.py ------> Submit POST Request to Slack if there is any incomming alert from Thousand Eyes, that is just a module an the application trying to use this when run main.py.
+     * apiMessage.py ------> Submit POST Request to Slack if there is any incomming alert from Thousand Eyes, that is just a module and the application trying to use this when run main.py.

      * main.py ------> Activate your Web Server API using flask framework to receive POST request from Thousand Eyes Webhook service.
        In the main.py as you can see, to use a module, the application just needs to import the module and use its functions using the dot notation.